Keach History, Family Crest & Coats of Arms

 Early History of the Keach family

-Another 161 words (12 lines of text) covering the years 1206, 1620, 1686, 1640 and 1704 are included under the topic Early Keach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keach research.
+Another 109 words (8 lines of text) covering the years 1206, 1620, 1621, 1673, 1686, 1640, 1704 and 1640 are included under the topic Early Keach History in all our PDF Extended History products and printed products wherever possible.

 Keach Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Keach include Ketch, Keech, Keach, Kedge and others.

 Early Notables of the Keach family (pre 1700)

-Another 33 words (2 lines of text) are included under the topic Early Keach Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Keach Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Keach family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Margaret and Susan Ketch, who settled in New England in 1665 with their husbands; as well as John Ketch, who arrived in Philadelphia in 1741.

 Contemporary Notables of the name Keach (post 1700) +